 However, have you been to or heard of, Lithgow, New South Wales?
 If not, you’re definitely missing out!

-If you drive west for about two hours in your rental car from Sydney, you will happen upon the city of Lithgow.
+If you drive west for about two hours from our Sydney Airport car hire office, you will happen upon the city of Lithgow.
 Home to a wide variety of attractions, Lithgow is a must-visit destination for lovers of nature and history alike.

 The city is situated on the slopes of the Blue Mountains, and is surrounded by scenic lookouts for you to enjoy.
 We strongly recommend visiting the Hassans Wall Lookout, which is located approximately 10 minutes away from the city centre.